 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21063):

-An HE STA that successfully sets up a TWT agreement with another HE STA shall follow the rules defined in 10.43.1 (TWT overview) and 10.43.4 (Implicit TWT operation), except that all the additional rules defined in this subclause supersede all the respective rules defined in 10.43.1 (TWT overview) and 10.43.4 (Implicit TWT operation).
+An HE STA that successfully sets up a TWT agreement with another HE STA shall follow the rules defined in 10.43.1 (TWT overview) and 10.43.4 (Implicit TWT operation), except that all the additional rules defined in 26.8 (TWT operation) supersede all the respective rules defined in 10.43.1 (TWT overview) and 10.43.4 (Implicit TWT operation).
 A TWT or TWT SP that is set up under an implicit TWT agreement is an implicit TWT or implicit TWT SP, respectively (see 10.43.1 (TWT overview)).
-A TWT or TWT SP that is set up under a trigger-enabled TWT agreement is a trigger-enabled TWT or trigger-enabled TWT SP, respectively.
+A TWT or TWT SP that is set up under a trigger-enabled TWT agreement is a trigger-enabled TWT or trigger-enabled TWT SP, respectively.(#21063)

 An HE STA may execute the individual TWT setup exchanges defined in Table 26-5 (TWT setup exchange for unsolicited TWT and recommended broadcast TWT switch) in addition to the exchanges defined in 10.48 (Target wake time (TWT)).
 An HE STA that intends to set up an individual TWT shall set the Negotiation Type subfield to 0 as defined in 10.48 (Target wake time (TWT)) or as defined in Table 26-5 (TWT setup exchange for unsolicited TWT and recommended broadcast TWT switch).
 The HE STA may respond to the TWT request with a TWT response that has the Negotiation Type subfield equal to 3 as indicated in Table 26-5 (TWT setup exchange for unsolicited TWT and recommended broadcast TWT switch) to provide recommended broadcast TWT schedules for the requesting STA.